YosefLab/Compass/docs/install.rst

    compass -h

-You should see the help text print out if installation was succesful :) For more details on how to use Compass you can visit our :doc:`tutorial <tutorial>`.
+You should see the help text print out if installation was succesful :) For more details on how to use Compass you can visit our tutorial.

 .. _cplex-install: